 - Traffic Sources – An easy data point to keep an eye on is how people are getting to your website.
 If you have a web analytics program on your site, like Google Analytics, you can see what websites people are coming from before they go to yours.
 If you are participating on Twitter, make sure Twitter is one of your top traffic referrers.

 - Create specific landing pages – Whether you promote specific content or create a page for more information for Twitter followers to view, create a unique page for them (called a landing page).
 Keep an eye on that specific page’s traffic and how people interact with that page.

 - Influence – Instead of just measuring how many Twitter followers you have, measure your influence.
-You can use a service like Klout or just keep track of things like how often you or your company are mentioned on Twitter.
-Also keep an eye on Twitter lists.
+You can use a service or just keep track of things like how often you or your company are mentioned on Twitter.
+Also, keep an eye on Twitter lists.
 How many people are bookmarking your content and what are they categorizing you under?

 I hope that helps give you some ideas of some relatively easy data points to keep an eye on to see how Twitter is working for your business.